islomar/my-notes/kubernetes-for-developers.md

 * resource names can be duplicated in different namespaces
 * it allows fine-grained resource usage (quotas) and authorization (access control)

+## Pod resources
+* Inside the pod.yaml, we define which resources require my application: cpu and memory for
+  * Requests: the pod will be allocated in a node with AT LEAST these amound of resources.
+  * Limits: max resources that a pod is allowed to consume (k8s would kill the container if it is exceeded).

 ## Interesting links
 * [Kubernetes: the hard way](https://github.com/kelseyhightower/kubernetes-the-hard-way)